mosra/m.css/doc/doxygen.rst

 -   Files don't show any include information, as it is known implicitly
 -   In case of modules (grouped using ``@defgroup``), the :cpp:`#include` info is always shown locally for each member.
 This includes also :cpp:`#define`\ s.
+-   In case of enums, typedefs, variables, functions and defines ``@related`` to some class, these also have the :cpp:`#include` shown in case it's different from the class :cpp:`include`.

 This feature is enabled by default, disable :ini:`SHOW_INCLUDE_FILES` to hide all :cpp:`#include`-related information: